MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 ###  <a name="BKMK__Optional__Disable_network_loopbacks"></a> (Optional) Disable network loopbacks
  ![Applies to Windows only](../debugger/media/windows_only_content.png "windows_only_content")

- For security reasons, a Windows Store app that is installed in the standard manner is not allowed to make network calls to the device it is installed on.
+ For security reasons, a UWP app that is installed in the standard manner is not allowed to make network calls to the device it is installed on.
 By default, Visual Studio deployment creates an exemption from this rule for the deployed app.
 This exemption allows you to test communication procedures on a single machine.
-Before you submit your app to the Windows Store, you should test your app without the exemption.
+Before you submit your app to the Microsoft Store, you should test your app without the exemption.

  To remove the network loopback exemption: